zhenyahodges/SuggestIt/README.md

 ### <span style="color:#c2e2ee">**Profile**</span>
 Logged users can:
 * View their details
-* View the feedback cards they created, edit & delete them.
+* View the feedback cards they created, edit & delete them.  * *if NOT timed out (1min time limit)*
+* View the info cards they created, edit & delete them.
-* View a list of the suggestions they made, edit & delete them.
+* View a list of the suggestions they made, edit & delete them. * *if NOT timed out (1min time limit)*
 * Create new feedback cards
+* Create new info cards

 #